- Table of ContentsPrint

 Effects of Percocet Abuse

 People with a Percocet problem sometimes find it difficult to obtain a regular supply of the drug, resulting in a cycle of abuse and withdrawal.
-Medical professionals do not recommend abruptly stopping the use of any drug containing oxycodone because of the risk of severe withdrawal symptoms, so a Percocet abuser who cannot maintain his or her level of abuse is at risk of experiencing life-threatening withdrawal symptoms.
-These symptoms can include:
+Withdrawal symptoms can include:

-People who abuse Percocet are also at risk of overdosing on the drug, resulting in sudden death.
+People who abuse Percocet are also at risk of overdosing on the drug, which can be fatal.
 Symptoms of an overdose can include:

 Percocet Abuse Treatment